reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/swag-shop-05-custom-home-page.md

 original_id: swag-shop-5
 ---

-# Adding a custom home page

-By default the home page for the starter-kit just shows a grid of products, but some people will probably want some custom content.
+By default, the home page for the starter-kit just shows a grid of products, but some people will probably want some custom content.
 So let's create a new component in the `custom` directory with just some placeholder text for now.
 So it would look something like this:

 ```javascript
 import React from "react";